Home > Grätzel Hotel Review

 Best Nearby Cafes

 - Sperlhof – Keeping to an arty, coffee-drinking clientele since 1923, this old-fashioned café has an extremely quirky ambiance.
-4-minute walk (0.2 mile) from Karmelitermarkt.
+(0.2 mile from Karmelitermarkt.)

 - Sperl – Classic Viennese coffee shop with newspapers on hand in several languages and a not-to-miss specialty, the Sperl Torte (almond and chocolate cream cake).
-18-minute walk (1 mile) from Belvedere.
+(1 mile from Belvedere.)

 - Augarten – 52-hectare garden with paths to walk or bike, a playground, and plenty of space for picnics.
-6-minute walk (0.3 mile) from Kermelitermarkt.
+(0.3 mile from Kermelitermarkt.)

 - Belvedere Palace – Vienna’s second grandest palace and gardens hold Klimt’s “The Kiss” among other beautiful pieces of art, architecture, and outdoor areas.
-12-minute walk (0.6 mile) from Belvedere.
+(0.6 mile from Belvedere.)

 - MuseumsQuartier – Find some of Vienna’s best museums all conveniently near each other, including the Leopold, mumok, and the incredible and complex Kunsthistorisches museums.
 The place to visit if you have to choose only one.
-23-minute walk (1 mile) from Belvedere.
+(1 mile from Belvedere.)

 - Schönbrunn Palace – Huge and ornate palace, garden, and museum complex that was once home to the great Habsburg royal family – buy tickets in advance or expect to wait, especially in the summer and on weekends.
-24-minute walk (1 mile) from Meidlinger Markt.
+(1 mile from Meidlinger Markt.)

 Nearby Markets or Grocery Stores

 - Meidlinger Markt – Affordable farmer’s market every Saturday selling veggies and high-quality meats and fish.
-1-minute walk (50m) from Meidlinger Markt.
+(50m from Meidlinger Markt.)

 - Karmelitermarkt – It gets busy on weekdays at the many places to eat around this pretty square, and there’s a full-fledged farmer’s market on weekends.
-3-minute walk (0.1 mile) from Karmelitermarkt.
+(0.1 mile from Karmelitermarkt.)